golemfactory/golem-docs/src/pages/docs/creators/ray/setup-tutorial.md

 You can see the information about the cluster both before and after running the computations.

 The most important feature of Ray is the autoscaler.
-When the cluser is busy it starts up more nodes.
+When the cluster is busy it starts up more nodes.
-When nodes are idle for some time (5 mins by default), the autoscalers shuts them down.
+When nodes are idle for some time (5 minutes by default), the autoscaler shuts them down.

 Node addition is not instantaneous, as machines and workers need to be set up.

-If you submit the script immediately afte `ray up`, it will run only on the head node.
+If you submit the script immediately after `ray up`, it will run only on the head node.
 If you wait longer it will start with up to 3 nodes (the minimum defined in the cluster yaml.

-The default 100 tasks of `simple-task.py` is rather fast and even when Ray orders new nodes it doesn't always manage to finish before the computation is over.
+The default 100 tasks of `simple-task.py` are rather fast and even when Ray orders new nodes it doesn't always manage to finish before the computation is over.

 Submit the code again, requesting more tasks to see how the autoscaler expands the cluster, as the work progresses (give it up to 5 mins).